Arjun-Saini/gameboy-color-emulator/README.md

 Each MBC chip has a certain ROM and RAM capacity and various methods of switching between internal banks of memory.

-**PPU (Pixel Processing Unit):** Continuously draws pixels to the screen at a rate of 1 pixel per 4 MHz cycle.
-Each frame is divided into 154 scanlines, which are horizontal slices with a height of 1 pixel each.
-The screen only has a height of 144 pixels, so the last 10 scanlines are part of the V-Blank period in which the PPU is essentially idle, and it is safe for the CPU to access the VRAM.
-If the CPU attempts to access VRAM while not in this mode, the MMU will block the operation.
+**PPU (Pixel Processing Unit):** Cycles between fetch, draw, and idle modes to continuously update the screen.
+When the PPU is drawing pixels, it does so at a rate of 1 per 4 MHz cycle.
 For a more detailed explanation of the various PPU modes and functionality, consult [these](https://hacktix.github.io/GBEDG/) [resources](https://github.com/ISSOtm/pandocs/blob/rendering-internals/src/Rendering_Internals.md).